EP Marine & Rail Blog

 Across the UK, cruise port infrastructure is facing growing operational and commercial pressure as cruise vessels increase in size.
 This article explores how ports can better understand asset capacity, improve safety, and support investment decisions using non-destructive testing of marine bollards and quay infrastructure.

-Wood Pole Assessment: Repair or Replace?
+Wood Pole Assessment: Time to Repair or Replace?

 Most poles get replaced too soon.
 Accurate wood pole assessment shows which to repair, which to replace – saving money and extending network life.